Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Results

-From the same experiment one can also directly visualize how a plasmon wavepacket moves away from the edge of a \ce{MoOCl2} flake and determine the corresponding group velocity.
+From the same experiment, one can also directly visualize how a plasmon wavepacket moves away from the edge of a MoOCl$_2$ flake and determine the corresponding group velocity.
 As shown in Figure \ref{fig:group_phase_velocity}D, the initial excitation fringe profile moves to the right as a function of time.
-Fitting these fringe profiles to a Gaussian wavepacket envelope, as described in the Supplementary Information (Figure S6 and S8), we can quantitatively measure how the plasmon wavepacket moves in time, Figure \ref{fig:group_phase_velocity}E. There are two regions in the dynamics, a quasi-stationary initial period, and then a propagating period.
-Such quasi-stationary plasmon polaritons have been observed previously in experiments on Au and Ag noble metal surfaces due to the strong influence of the edge launching the plasmons \cite{PodbielHeringdorf2017}.
-In the propagating period we extract a plasmon group velocity of 2.0 $\pm$ 0.3 $\times \ 10^8$ m/s, or 0.69 $\pm$ .09 $c$.
-This experimental group velocity is slower than calculations based on an analytical model of the HPP dispersion, where $\upsilon_\text{g}=\partial \omega(k)/\partial k$ in Figure S5 predicts a plasmon group velocity of 0.88 $c$.
-One possible reason for this discrepancy could be the role of electron correlation in \ce{MoOCl2}.
-The analytical model used to calculate $\upsilon_\text{g}$ is based on electronic structure calculations of the dielectric tensor that do not account for electron correlations.
-As noted in reference \cite{ruta2025good-e8d}, accounting for electron correlations pushes the dispersion further to the right of the light line, decreasing the group velocity, consistent with what we observe experimentally in our time-resolved data.
+Fitting these fringe profiles to a Gaussian wavepacket envelope (description in the Supplementary Information and Supplementary Figures 12-14), we can quantitatively measure how the plasmon wavepacket moves in time (Figure \ref{fig:group_phase_velocity}E).
+There are two regions in the dynamics, a quasi-stationary initial period, and then a propagating period.
+Such quasi-stationary plasmon polaritons have been observed previously in experiments on noble metal surfaces due to the plasmon interaction with the same pulse that excited it \cite{PodbielHeringdorf2017}.
+In the propagating period we extract a plasmon group velocity of 2.0 $\pm$ 0.3 $\times \ 10^8$ m/s, or 0.68 $\pm$ 0.09 $c$.
+This experimental group velocity is slower than calculations based on an analytical model of the {LRAPP} dispersion, where $\upsilon_\text{g}=\partial \omega(k)/\partial k$ in Supplementary Figure 10 predicts a plasmon group velocity of 0.84 $c$. {One possible reason for this discrepancy could be that the analytical model used to calculate $\upsilon_\text{g}$ does not account for loss mechanisms due to electron-electron scattering, electron-phonon scattering and scattering from surface defects, which can reduce the plasmon group velocity} \cite{Ghorashi_highly_2024}.